alieliacik/Trivia-Db-Quiz-App-ReactJS/README.md

 <hr>

 <strong> I showed the user question's category and difficulty level for each question.
 When I took data from API, some of them had 'Category: part some of them not.
 I removed 'Category: ' conditionally if they have and added to all of them.
-Whit this technic I prevented duplication.
+With this technic I prevented duplication.
 The difficulty level had not capitalized; I made it capitalized with 'toUpperCase()' and 'slice()' methods.</strong>

 &nbsp;
 ![3](https://user-images.githubusercontent.com/57728302/76018550-399c6680-5eee-11ea-9b73-b36cdc1f1d3b.JPG)